projectcontour/contour-operator/design/service-apis.md

 fields.

 TLS configuration must be included in the Gateway listener when "HTTPS" or "TLS" is specified for `protocol`.
-The `certificateRef` field is a reference to a Secret in the Gateway's namespace containing a TLS certificate and private key.
-The secret MUST contain the following keys and data:
+The `certificateRef` field is a reference to a Secret of type `kubernetes.io/tls` in the Gateway's namespace containing a TLS certificate and private key.
+Per the TLS Secret [specification][3], the secret MUST contain the following keys and data:

 - tls.crt: certificate file contents
 - tls.key: key file contents